Binding Financial Agreement vs Consent Orders

 • When filling out the Application for Consent Orders, a lot of detail is needed in regards to filing out the boxes relating to all assets.
 Although it can be tedious to provide all of this information to your lawyer, it is certainly important that the lawyer has all relevant information to be able to advise the client properly.

-• There is a Family Court filing fee to be paid (currently $165.00).
-There is also a waiting time frame of potentially one to eight weeks depending upon the Court work load.
+• There is also a waiting time frame of potentially one to eight weeks depending upon the Court work load.

-• The Registrar at the Court will only approve Consent Orders if they deem it to be just and equitable, taking into account the relevant Sections of the Family Law Act 1958.
+• The Registrar at the Court will only approve Consent Orders if they deem it to be just and equitable, taking into account the relevant Sections of the Family Law Act 1975.
+As such if the proposal is far outside the range that the Court considers reasonable, they may refuse to grant the Orders.

 What is a Binding Financial Agreement?

-A Binding Financial Agreement (BFA) is prepared by a solicitor.
+A Binding Financial Agreement (BFA) should be prepared by a lawyer.
 It includes the background to the relationship including what assets each party had at the commencement of the relationship, and what assets currently exist.
 It then sets out what assets each party will retain.

 A Binding Financial Agreement does not have to be approved by a Court, however, in order for it to be enforceable it must be drafted properly.
-There have been many Court cases where the Judges have given clear indication as to drafting do’s and don’ts.
+In addition, both parties are required to obtain their own independent legal advice in order to make these Agreements binding.

 Advantages of a Binding Financial Agreement